kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 ## Getting Started

-To start using the reports-server, you have to install it in your cluster, and after some moments, all the reports related requests will be redirected for etcd to the reports server database..
-Reports-server has multiple methods for installation: YAML manifest and Helm Chart.
+To get started using reports server, install the service in your cluster.
+After a period of time, all the reports-related requests will be redirected from etcd to the reports server database.
+Reports server has multiple methods for installation including a basic YAML manifest and Helm chart.
 Detailed instructions for all installation methods can be found in the [installation guide](https://github.com/kyverno/reports-server/blob/main/docs/INSTALL.md).

 To install reports server using YAML manifest, run the following commands:
 Create a namespace for reports-server: